What is demand analysis?

 Common steps in market demand analysis

-While there may be several methods of market demand analysis which varies according to the complexity of operations in the business, we have curated some of the commonly used steps for demand analysis:
+While there may be several methods of market demand analysis that varies according to the complexity of operations in the business, we have curated some of the commonly used steps for demand analysis:

 Identifying the specific and target market for the company’s products or services is one of the first market demand analysis steps.
 Surveys or customer feedbacks can be used to determine the current customer satisfaction levels.
 Comments indicating dissatisfaction can lead to improvements that will eventually enhance customer satisfaction.
 Although companies usually identify markets close to their current product line, new industries may be tested for business expansion possibilities.